open-telemetry/opentelemetry-php-contrib/src/Instrumentation/Psr3/README.md

 The package can operate in two modes, controlled by the environment variable `OTEL_PHP_PSR3_MODE`:

 ### `inject`
-Inject `traceId` and `spanId` of the active trace span into the context of each logged message.
+Inject `trace_id` and `span_id` of the active trace span into the context of each logged message.
 Depending on the PSR-3 implementation, the values may be written to the log output, or may be available for interpolation into the log message.

 For example: